Jackson Hole Tourism Forecast

 Jackson Hole Economic Dashboard

-- Download the Complete Economic Indicators Document Updated January 19, 2017: Economic Indicators
+- Download the Economic Indicators Updated September 8, 2017: Economic Indicators

-- Visitation at Grand Teton National Park (GTNP) is unavailable at this time.
+- Visitation at Grand Teton National Park (GTNP) for August 2017 was unavailable at this time.

-- Visitation at Yellowstone National Park (YNP) is unavailable at this time.
+- Visitation at Yellowstone National Park (YNP) for August 2017 was unavailable at this time.

-- Visitation at the Jackson Hole & Greater Yellowstone Visitor Center (JH & GY VC) for January 2017 was up by .89% as compared to January 2016 and down 6% as compared to January 2015.
+- Visitation at the Jackson Hole & Greater Yellowstone Visitor Center (JH & GY VC) for August 2017 was up by 3% as compared to August 2016 and up 10% as compared to August 2015.
+JH & GY VC visitation for January through August 2017 was down by 2% and up 3% as compared to the same time periods in 2016 and 2015, respectively.

-- Jackson Hole Airport Enplanements are unavailable at this time.
+- Jackson Hole Airport Enplanements for August 2017 were unavailable at this time.

-- DestiMetrics Occupancy is unavailable at this time.
+- DestiMetrics Occupancy and ADR for August 2017 are unavailable at this time.

 Wyoming Office of Tourism Resources